KyleFontenot/ReviewMate-Gatsby/cms/modules/cms-hcc-analyzer/cms-hcc-analyzer.md

 ---
-title: CMS HCC Analyzer
+title: CMS-HCC Data Parsing Service
 cmssegment: modules
+order: 3
 category: Auditing Management
-overview: CMS-HCC Analyzer can parse data from EDI billing files automatically and convert to an Excel spreadsheet.
-It can analyze up to 10 million claims in one day and generate an analysis that can help auditors/managers concentrate auditing efforts on the most at-risk patients.
-It also identifies missing encounters for the current year to assist in identifying patients that need to be seen by a provider.
-CMS-HCC analyzer can be used for facilities, physician offices and any care provider facility that deals with HCC risk adjustment.
-  CMS-HCC Analyzer will integrate seemingly with ReviewMate CMS-HCC Auditing Module, in which you can convert potential HCC issues to an actual deep dive audit managed by an HCC auditor.
+overview: CMS-HCC Data Parsing Service is offered by Pickerson Solutions, LLC as a way to take a universe of claims data and parse it down to only accounts qualified for the CMS Risk Adjustment program.
+The result is an Excel spreadsheet that can be loaded into our CMS-HCC module for audit and analysis.
+  Click here for more information!
 image: analysis-data-sheet.jpg
 alt: Papers of statistical charts spread on a table
-order: 3
 ---
-CMS-HCC Analyzer can parse data from EDI billing files automatically and convert to an Excel spreadsheet.
-It can analyze up to 10 million claims in one day and generate an analysis that can help auditors/managers concentrate auditing efforts on the most at-risk patients.
-It also identifies missing encounters for the current year to assist in identifying patients that need to be seen by a provider.
-CMS-HCC analyzer can be used for facilities, physician offices and any care provider facility that deals with HCC risk adjustment.
-CMS-HCC Analyzer will integrate seemingly with ReviewMate CMS-HCC Auditing Module, in which you can convert potential HCC issues to an actual deep dive audit managed by an HCC auditor.
+CMS-HCC Data Parsing is a service available from Pickerson Solutions that can parse data from EDI billing files automatically and convert to an Excel spreadsheet.
+It can analyze up to 10 million claims in one day.
+Our CMS-HCC Data Parsing tool will take a universal billing file and pull out only accounts that would qualify for Risk Adjustment and eliminate those accounts that do not.
+This can include inpatient, outpatient and profee claims data.

+After the parsing is completed, the Excel spreadsheet can then be loaded into our CMS-HCC module for auditing or analysis allowing users to identify problem accounts, missing HCCs from year to year, and perform a granular, encounter by encounter coding audit.